KU-DMSclass-2TEAM/imdb-kubernetes/README.md

     aggregated-model.h5
     ...

-If you want to test accuracy of aggregated model, use 9999-accuracy-test deployment.
+If you want to test accuracy of aggregated model, use accuracy-test deployment.

     $ kubectl apply -f 9999-accuracy-test.yaml
     $ kubectl logs --tail 1 $(kubectl get pods | grep accuracy-test | awk '{print $1}')
     25000/25000 [==============================] - 10s 997us/sample - loss: 1.2667 - acc: 0.8728
     Create server deployment for demo.
 You can test MNIST prediction.

-    $ kubectl apply -f 7-server.yaml
+    $ kubectl apply -f server.yaml

 After a few seconds, you can see the external IP to access the demo web page.
 Below example shows external IP is a.b.c.d, so you can access a.b.c.d:80 in web browser